-The 4-seater ASKA™ electric extended range Vertical Takeoff and Landing (eVTOL) vehicle enables people to live within 100-150 miles outside a major city and easily commute to an urban center in less than 1-hour, door-to-door.
-The size of a SUV in drive mode, the ASKA™ can be parked in a home garage or on the street.
+The ASKA™ drive-and-fly eVTOL enables people to live within 100-150 miles (160-240 km) outside a major city and easily commute to an urban center in less than one hour, door-to-door.
+The size of a SUV in drive mode, the ASKA™ can be parked in a home garage, drive way, parking space or on the street.
 It can use existing charging solutions.

-- Aircraft type: Hybrid-electric VTOL and road capable vehicle prototype
+- Aircraft type: Hybrid-electric VTOL and road capable vehicle concept design

 - Piloting: Autonomous

 - Electric Motors: 4 electric motors for the ducted fans and 4 electric motors for ground travel

 - Fuselage: Carbon fiber composite